about careers work policy organization economics amsterdam zurich hr@mutuol.com

 offices

-mutuol has four locations, each with their own character, scale, and operational focus. amsterdam is headquarters with the largest presence. the other offices operate with local autonomy but coordinate with HQ on shared infrastructure and strategy.
+mutuol has three offices. they're different sizes and do different things. amsterdam is headquarters with the largest presence. the other offices operate with local autonomy but coordinate with HQ on shared infrastructure and strategy.

 headquarters